 Proof is necessary for you to be acknowledged as the legal father of a child.
 At the time of birth, married parents are automatically assumed to be the legal parents of the child, however, it is different for unwed parents.
 If the father is present at birth and subsequently signs the birth certificate, such act proves his acceptance of the child to be his own.
 In the case where he fails to sign the birth certificate, further measures must be taken in order to prove parentage.
 This could be done by filing an Acknowledgment of Parentage with the courts, or may require a paternity test if there is questions about the identity of the true father of the child.

 Protecting Your Child

 In the matters of child protection, the topic of paternity is important.
 There will come a time where the child may need alternative care or housing, whether short or long-term, caused by domestic violence, mental illness, psychological condition, or an inability to care for the child by the mother.
 If parentage is established, the child would be secure knowing that he/she has a caring parent that they can stay with, instead of being removed to state or temporary guardianship.
-Through establishing your rights, you can make sure that the child is receiving sufficient care despite not being the custodial parent because you can legally act on the child’s behalf.
+By establishing your rights, you can make sure that the child is receiving sufficient care despite not being the custodial parent because you can legally act on the child’s behalf.

 Proving or Contesting Paternity?